 Australian Market Advances

-In the currency market, the Australian dollar is higher against the U.S. dollar on Friday.
-The local currency was quoted at $0.6750, up from $0.6705 on Thursday.
+In the currency market, the Australian dollar is higher against the U.S. dollar on Tuesday.
+The local unit was quoted at $0.7029, compared to $0.6988 on Monday.

-The major European markets turned in a mixed performance on Thursday, as the German markets were closed for a holiday.
-While the U.K.'s FTSE 100 Index fell by 0.6 percent, the French CAC 40 Index rose by 0.3 percent.
+The major European markets ended mixed on Monday.
+The U.K.'s FTSE 100 Index slid by 0.5 percent, while the French CAC 40 Index rose by 0.5 percent and the German DAX Index jumped by 1 percent.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.